 Bacterial cells come in a wide variety of shapes and sizes.
 Within a given class, however, cells typically grow and divide in such a way as to maintain...

-Our goal is to understand the role of neuro-immune interactions in host defense and inflammation.
-The peripheral nervous system densely innervates barrier...
+Our goal is to understand the role of neural-immune interactions in pain, host defense, and immunity.
+It is increasingly clear that microbes and immune...

 The Dvorin Laboratory is part of the Division of Infectious Diseases at Boston Children's Hospital, the primary pediatric teaching hospital of Harvard...